rohit267/AF-Customisation/instructions/JAF-ODU-Access-Via-The-IDU.md

     ![ODU ipv6 address fetch](../assets/ODU_ipv6_address_fetch.png)

-    _NOTE: If you don't get an ipv6 address in return then try restarting your router once.
-That should fix the issue most of the times if you haven't messed around the settings to much.
-If the issue still persists then reset the router and try again._
+    _NOTE: If you couldn't get the local link or there is no link present in the output, utilize the mac2ipv6 generator script. [mac2ipv6](../scripts/mac2ipv6.sh)_

 2. Start a SSH tunnel from any local device: